 Take science courses for your electives.

-While you can pick your major, you will have to take some science courses in preparation for PA school.
-Because of this, we recommend taking all of your pre-requisite courses as electives.
+While you can pick your major, you must take some science courses to prepare for PA school.
+Because of this, we recommend taking all your pre-requisite courses as electives.
 Don’t know what prerequisites you’ll need to take?
-We suggest picking out several different PA schools and looking at what their prerequisites are.
+We suggest picking out several different PA schools and looking at their prerequisites.
 This information will be listed under the Admissions section of the school.
 Prerequisites are generally listed with GPA and grade requirements.

 Here are some of the most common prerequisite courses: